tarunj096/analysis-covid19/README.md

 ## Data Analysis using Python

-Analysis of relationship between the spread of the the virus in a country and how happy people are, living in that country using two Raw Datasets.
+Analysis of relationship between the spread of the the virus in a country and how happy people are, living in that country using two raw datasets.